agsandrew - Fotolia

 The upgrades follow Salesforce's introduction in 2016 of Einstein, a platform powered by artificial intelligence (AI) that exists across all Salesforce products.
 Einstein was developed through several AI acquisitions over the past couple of years.

-Each Salesforce cloud received new features related to Einstein, including Einstein Opportunity Insights for Sales Cloud, Einstein Supervisor for Service Cloud, Einstein Journey Insights for Marketing Cloud, Einstein Commerce Insights for Commerce Cloud, Einstein Data Discovery for Analytics Cloud, and Einstein Recommendations and Feed Insights for Community Cloud.
+Each Salesforce cloud received features related to Einstein, including Einstein Opportunity Insights for Sales Cloud, Einstein Supervisor for Service Cloud, Einstein Journey Insights for Marketing Cloud, Einstein Commerce Insights for Commerce Cloud, Einstein Data Discovery for Analytics Cloud, and Einstein Recommendations and Feed Insights for Community Cloud.

 Second platform-wide update for Einstein

-This is the second platform-wide update for Salesforce Einstein, with the first coming in the wake of its release in October 2016.
-The Salesforce upgrades promise smarter insight and look to enable everyone to reach new productivity levels directly in the applications they use.
+This is the second platform-wide update for Salesforce Einstein, with the coming in the wake of its release in October 2016.
+The Salesforce upgrades promise smarter insight and look to enable everyone to reach productivity levels directly in the applications they use.
 But, according to analysts, it takes some in-house cleaning and organizing to gain benefits from AI capabilities.

 "What we see happening here is organizations will have AI systems, and [they] still all get together in a room and sit there and play with spreadsheets, and not bring [AI capabilities] to the decision-making process," said Ed See, principal at Deloitte Consulting.
 "You need to restructure the processes to integrate with those capabilities."